 OCCUPATIONAL THERAPIST

 Neurodivergent occupational therapist and founder of Neuroinclusion, speaker, podcast guest, neurodiversity advocate and clinical mentor to therapists across Australia.
-With over 30k followers on her @neuroinclusion social media, Claire is passionate about educating, inspiring and empowering Australian neurodivergent clients and therapists to optimise best practice to facilitate their success doing their daily activities.
+With over 30k followers on her @claire.neuroinclusion social media, Claire is passionate about educating, inspiring and empowering Australian teachers, parents and therapists to meet the needs of neurodivergent children and adolescents.

 PRESENTATION